 Morse, G., (2017).
 Invited Talk: Saints and Warriors: Native Feminine Cultural Activism.
 Presented at a Side Event for the 61stCommission on the Status of Women at the United Nations, New York, NY.

 Morse, G., *Forest, N. Graves, D. F., Harlow, A., *Cooney, J., *Pierce, D., *Griffin, W., Tauber, P. (2015).
 Pilot Study to Evaluate Work Habits Associated with Graduate Dissertation and Thesis Completion.
 Poster presented at the American Psychological Association, Toronto, Canada.

 (* indicates student author)

-Finally, I have to say that it is important to me that my Mohawk background has given me the foundation to do the hard work that I love.
-The principles of Kanienkehaka (Mohawk), Skennen (peace), Kariwiio (good mind) and Kasastensera (strength), which are achieved by preventing abuse of the environment as well as people are what fuel my efforts.
+Finally, I have to say that it is important to me that my Kanienkehaka (Mohawk) background has given me the foundation to do the hard work that I love.
+The Kanienkehaka people’s principles of Skennen (peace), Kariwiio (good mind) and Kasastensera (strength), which are achieved by preventing abuse of the environment as well as people are what fuel my efforts.
 Always try to work with a good mind.